Length of visit sessions

 If you need to use these facilities during the visit the visit may be terminated, or moved to the non-contact visit area if there is available space.

-Smoking is not permitted on the grounds of any smokefree prison.
-All South Australian Prisons will be smokefree by the end of 2019.
+Smoking is not permitted on the grounds of any South Australian prison.
+All our prisons are smoke free environments.
 Tobacco and tobacco related items need to be kept secured in your vehicle or visitor locker as these items are not permitted to be introduced into prisons.

 Alcohol and drugs